tweedge/oblique-strategies/README.md

 ### Design Choices

 1. No built in refresh - if you're stuck and need direction, take what the cards give you and try to run with it, or pivot off what you got to find a new direction and *start*.
 Don't get stuck refreshing for the "right" card.
 There is no "right" card.
+If you're a little frustrated, [it's working](https://www.youtube.com/watch?v=N7wF2AdVy2Q).
 2. These oblique strategies are less oblique; few might even verge on prescriptive.
 Tech and art do have strong parallels, but my creative strategies for expression versus problem-solving are different.
 If you are in a place where you need something more abstract, the original shuffler with Brian Eno and Peter Schmidt's original deck [is included](https://oblique.tweedge.net/original.html).

 ### Credits